CyVerse-Ansible/ansible-role-template/README.md

 Create a new Git repo in [CyVerse-Ansible](https://github.com/cyverse-ansible). `git init` the role locally, commit, and push to GitHub.
 Don't forget to add the `.travis.yml` dotfile, which `git add *` doesn't include automatically.

 #### Configure Travis CI
 If you do not have one already, create a [Travis CI](https://travis-ci.org/) account and follow their instructions to link your GitHub account.
 Browse to your profile page, click the "sync" button, and enable the new repository in Travis CI.
-View and copy your Travis Token from the same page, you'll need it in a minute.

 #### Configure Galaxy
 If you do not have one already, create an [Ansible Galaxy](https://galaxy.ansible.com/) account linked to your GitHub account.

 Go to "My Roles" and click the refresh button, your new role repository should appear.
-Turn on the switch, click the gear, and enter your Travis Token.
+Turn on the switch.

 #### Trigger a build + import
 Any subsequent commits that you push to your GitHub repo should automatically trigger a build in Travis CI, and import the role into Galaxy when a build completes *with passing status*.